Deadline for application:

-In addition to the evaluated merit of submitted proposals, the CFSU will look at prioritizing applications from the following equity seeking communities:
+Following the peer-assessment evaluations of submitted proposals, the Cultural Funding Support Unit (CFSU) will look at prioritizing applications from the following Indigenous and equity-seeking communities:

 - Algonquin Anishinabe Host Nation